csc-training/geocomputing/python/STAC/Readme.md

 ### How many cores and how much memory to use?

-From Dask point of view, it is easy to use up to the full node of HPC, that would be 40 cores in Puhti supercomputer.
-With [Dask-Jobqueue](https://github.com/csc-training/geocomputing/tree/master/python/puhti/06_parallel_dask) it is possible to run also multi-node jobs.
+From Dask point of view, it is easy to use up to the full node of HPC, that would be 386 cores in Roihu supercomputer.
+With [Dask-Jobqueue](https://github.com/csc-training/geocomputing/tree/master/python/roihu/06_parallel_dask) it is possible to run also multi-node jobs.
 But in STAC use case, the computation time is heavily dependent on data download speed, which does not scale so well.
 So in practice a smaller number of cores is more reasonable.
 With computationally easier analysis, the recommended number of **cores is 5-10**.
 If the computational part takes significant amount of time compared to data download, also bigger numbers of cores could be used.

 The **memory** requirements depend more on the specific analysis, but a starting point could be **6-10Gb/core**.